Rocky cliffs covered in green grass overlooking a calm turquoise sea, with a small island nearby under a partly cloudy blue sky.

 As well as Berry Head National Nature Reserve’s Napoleonic forts, one of the headland’s most famous features is its lighthouse.
 Built in 1906, it was constructed as part of a series of beacons along the south coast.
 Playing a vital role in safely guiding ships and seafaring vessels, it has illuminated the coastline and provided safe passage to mariners for over a hundred years.

-Interestingly, Berry Head Lighthouse claims the title of the shortest lighthouse in Great Britain.
+Interestingly, Berry Head Lighthouse is one of the shortest lighthouses in Great Britain.
 This is because the cliffs upon which it sits are so high that little was to be gained by heightening the lighthouse’s own elevation.
 At just 16ft tall itself, it reaches 190ft above sea level atop its rocky perch.
 Since 1994, the lighthouse has been powered by mains electricity, and it is today monitored by Trinity House.
 Though you can’t actually enter the lighthouse or its buildings, it still makes for a photogenic picture opportunity while you’re wandering around the headland.

 Wildlife